-International Covenant on Civil and Political Rights (ICCPR)

-(adopted by the U.N.
+International Covenant on Civil and Political Rights (ICCPR) (adopted by the U.N.
 General Assembly in 1966): An international treaty protecting individuals' civil and political human rights, such as the right to vote and the right to freedom of expression.
 The U.S. has signed and ratified the ICCPR.

-International Covenant on Economic, Social and Cultural Planned Parenthood v.
-Casey (1992): U.S. Supreme Rights (ICESCR) (adopted by the U.N.
-General Assembly in Court case that diminished the constitutional protec-1966): An international treaty protecting economic, social, tions for abortion from the "strict scrutiny" standard for and cultural rights, including the rights to health and impingements on constitutional rights, replacing it with education and labor rights.
-The U.S. has signed, but not the "undue burden" test.
-The Court held that states may ratified, the treaty. regulate abortion as long as the regulations do not place a "substantial obstacle" in a woman's path.
-This ruling Inter-American Commission on Human Rights (IACHR): opened the door to a host of previously unconstitutional As one of the two principal human rights organs of the legal restrictions designed to deter abortion.
+International Covenant on Economic, Social and Cultural Rights (ICESCR) (adopted by the U.N.
+General Assembly in 1966): An international treaty protecting economic, social, and cultural rights, including the rights to health and education and labor rights.
+The U.S. has signed, but not ratified, the treaty.

+Inter-American Commission on Human Rights (IACHR):